Fit for Rivals: Steady Damage (2009)

-Freak Machine (2015-2019)
+Freak Machine (2015–2019)

 The band released their second EP Sugar on July 17, 2015 and consists of 4 tracks: "Special Kind of Crazy", "Light that Shines", "Freak Machine" and "Hit Me".
 A music video for "Hit Me" was released on August 27, 2014.
 A fan music video for "Freak Machine" was posted on their YouTube channel on November 11, 2014.

 After the release of Sugar, Fit for Rivals began working on their second studio album entitled Freak Machine.
 Freak Machine was released on September 2, 2016 and was produced by Thomas Amason.

+During this time, Fit for Rivals toured extensively in support of Freak Machine and their primary single "Novocain," which received national radio airplay and consistent rotation on Sirius XM Octane.
+The band toured with I Prevail, Halestorm, Flyleaf, Framing Hanley, Hoobastank, and Icon for Hire, among others, and were added to Revolver's Hottest Chicks in Rock Tour, while also appearing at major rock festivals including Vans Warped Tour, Riot Fest, Rockville, Summerfest, and Welcome to Rockville.

 Lead singer Renee Phoenix was featured in the single "Get With It" by the band Something Clever from their fourth EP Moments: Blue.
 It was released a promotional single on March 1, 2019, the same day of the EPs release.
 An official music video premiered in 2019 which Phoenix was featured in also.

 Freak Machine Records (2020)

 In 2020, Renee Phoenix and Thomas Amason started Freak Machine Records, a rock label.